 Classic Cheesecake Recipe

-EASY CHEESECAKE RECIPE
+AN EASY CLASSIC CHEESECAKE RECIPE

 I am a big fan of cheesecake and it’s no secret around here.
 I have a plethora of cheesecake recipes, but not a classic, easy one like this.
 Why?
 I don’t know, but we are fixing that today!